Scrambled Eggs Unscrambled: Decoding the Healthfulness of this Classic Dish

 Health Benefits of Vitamins and Minerals Present in Eggs

 You can’t underestimate the impact of adding vitamins and minerals from scrambled eggs to your diet.
-One large egg contains about 6 grams of protein but also provides essential nutrients such as vitamin D, B6, B12, and minerals like zinc and iron.
+One large egg contains about 6 grams of protein but provides essential nutrients such as vitamin D, B6, B12, and minerals like zinc and iron.

 These nutrients play a vital role in maintaining good health by supporting the immune system function, nerve cell formation, red blood cell production, energy metabolism, and DNA synthesis and repair.

-Another important nutrient found in eggs is choline which helps with brain development and memory function.
+Another important nutrient in eggs is choline which helps with brain development and memory function.
 The yolk portion of the egg contains lutein which promotes eye health by reducing the risk of age-related macular degeneration.

 So next time you’re whipping up a nutritious breakfast in your skillet, try incorporating some scrambled eggs to reap these benefits.